nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

 Architecture of the Kubernetes Cluster
 ######################################

-For simplification, we use the Azure Kubernetes Service aka AKS.
+For simplification, for that workshop, we use the Azure Kubernetes Service aka AKS.

 .. note:: The goal of the workshop is not to learn how to install NGINX+ as an Ingress Controller.
 So to gain time, we have already done the installation.
 All the steps are described in our `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_.